Fed's Dudley urges caution on rate hikes, cites risks to U.S.

 While the world's most influential central bank struck some confident tones in a policy statement last week, more recent data showing the U.S. economy has expanded at an annual rate of roughly 1 percent so far this year emboldened those who think the Fed won't tighten monetary policy any time soon.

-A Reuters poll of economists recently pointed to the December policy meeting as the most for a rate increase.
+A Reuters poll of economists recently pointed to the December policy meeting as the most likely time for a rate increase.

-But after weak U.S. growth data on Friday, Fed funds rate futures are pricing in only around 30 percent chance of a rate hike by December, compared to about 50 percent early last week.

-He also said he was confident inflation would rise to the Fed's 2 percent goal in the medium term.

-Dudley added that aggressive monetary easing in Japan and Europe this year boosted the dollar and, together, helped convince the Fed it could not raise rates as aggressively as it imagined back in December.
+He added that aggressive monetary easing in Japan and Europe this year boosted the dollar and, together, helped convince the Fed it could not raise rates as aggressively as it imagined back in December.
+(Reporting by Gayatri Suroyo and Jonathan Spicer; Editing by Paul Simao)

-He said productivity in the United States and around the world was "quite disappointing" but it was up to governments and legislatures to construct the necessary reforms to make their economies more efficient.

-Reporting by Gayatri Suroyo in Nusa Dua, Indonesia, and Jonathan Spicer in New York; Editing by Paul Simao and Kim Coghill